bloomberg/chromium.bb/README.md

 ## Getting started (from master)

 1. First, [download depot_tools](http://dev.chromium.org/developers/how-tos/install-depot-tools)
-    and ensure that they're in your `PATH`.
+    and ensure that they’re in your `PATH`.

 2. Create a new directory for checking out the source code (it must be named breakpad).